supreethr23/microsoft_repo/Hands-on-Lab/module-1.md

 In this HOL, you will learn how to use Azure Migrate service to assess the on-premises environment and migrate the servers to Azure.
 This will include selecting Azure Migrate tools, deploying the Azure Migrate appliance into the on-premises environment, creating a migration assessment, using the Azure Migrate dependency visualization, right-sizing of on-premises resources and finally migrating the servers to Azure with Azure Migrate resource which provide provides a simplified migration, modernization, and optimization service for Azure.

 ### Lab Objectives
-In this Exercise, you will complete the following tasks:
+In this exercise, you will complete the following tasks:
    - Exercise 1: Create and Setup Azure Migrate Project and Appliance

 ## Exercise 1: Create and Setup Azure Migrate Project and Appliance